amanasj/blandultim/README.md

    <br>
    <br>

-where x and y are test 1 and test 2 values
+where x and y are test 1 and test 2 values (i.e. x = test values, y = retest values)

 <br>